ishaan-arya/ishaan-arya/README.md

 - 🔭 I conducted research on using different machine learning models for Automated Essay Grading.
 - 🏥 I'm currently building the Meraki app, an app for a nutritionist to manage her patients' diet plans and appointments
 - 📱 I built Wake Me Up!, an alarm clock app for lazy people who just can't get out of bed
-- 🌱 I’m learning Flutter, ML, and cryptography
+- 🌱 I’m learning Flutter, ML, and UI/UX Design
 - 🎬 I love watching The Big Bang Theory and Silicon Valley